- Organization Chart

 Overall Budget Policy:

 The FY 2017 President’s Budget request is $1,695.180 million, flat over the FY 2016 Enacted level.
 NINDS emphasizes investigator-initiated research throughout its basic, translational, and clinical programs.
 Complementing these programs, the Institute solicits research proposals to address unmet mission-critical scientific opportunities, address public health needs, and provide common resources to enhance sharing and enable catalyze productivity.
 NINDS is a leader in the Neuroscience Blueprint for Neuroscience, which enhances collaboration among the NIH Office of the Director and 15 Institutes and Centers that support neuroscience research.
 NINDS is also a lead Institute in the development and implementation of the BRAIN Initiative and works closely with other parts of NIH, other Federal agencies, and private groups to implement the scientific vision for the BRAIN Initiative that an interdisciplinary team of scientists developed following extensive consultation with the scientific community.
-To that end, several BRAIN Initiative funding opportunity announcements have been issued for FY 2016 and others will be issued for FY 2017.
+To that end, several BRAIN Initiative notices of funding opportunities have been issued for FY 2016 and others will be issued for FY 2017.

 1Circulation 1 34:e6-245, 2013-->